DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 > As of September 2019, Google is now recommending the "V4" signature
 > method.
 There was a previous method called "v2" which may still be supported,
 > but which Google is dis-recommending.
-This callout does either V4 or V2
+This callout can create either V4 or V2
 > signatures.

 Whether using V4 or V2 signed URLs, an app must build a "String to Sign", which